 Today’s recipe for Christmas Sugar Cookie Chex Party Mix, is a fun way to get your kids involved in the kitchen this holiday season.
-My sister’s two youngest kids were at my house recently and I asked them if they would like to help me make Chex Mix and they were super excited!
+My sister’s two youngest kids were at my house recently and I asked them if they would like to help me make Christmas Muddy Buddies and they were super excited!

 Both my niece and my nephew stirred the cereal to coat it with the butter/sugar mixture.